plutus-IV-org/plutus_backtest/README.md

        ones.
     only_working_days: bool, default False
-        Based on asset specification, the asset may be traded during the weekends or holidays, in order to avoid such impact False parameter might be used.
+        Based on asset specification, the asset may be traded during the weekends or holidays, in order to avoid such impact True parameter might be used.
     non_working_days_rebalance: bool, default False
         If there are assets traded on weekends or holidays partial amount of portfolio weights is kept.
         If the parameter is True the weights from non-traded assets will be rebalanced as per active assets